Theatre & Film Director

 -The New York Times

 "An electrifying surge of theatrical energy that has the potential to wake up New York from its deep creative sleep.
 Director Brandon Ivie makes clever use of the simple set, creating an effectively sprawling, stylish Deadland in the decidedly tiny space."

-LIZARD BOY, Seattle Rep and Diversionary Theatre
+LIZARD BOY, Edinburgh Fringe, Seattle Rep, Theatreworks silicon valley, hope mill (uk) and Diversionary Theatre

 "Lizard Boy is a wildly entertaining volcanic eruption!
 Imaginatively directed by Brandon Ivie, Lizard Boy is smart, tight, heartwarming, hilarious, and filled with theatrical surprises."